Friday-seminar/.github/profile/README.md

 The talk is based on a preprint with Sergey Arkhipov: https://arxiv.org/abs/2205.05184.

-### Oct 18, 14:30 -- Bruno Suassuna -- Coherent States in Geometric Quantization
+### Oct 18, 15:15 -- Bruno Suassuna -- Coherent States in Geometric Quantization

+### Oct 18, 14:00 -- Altan Erdnigor -- Method of Second Quantization

 ### Oct 11 -- research meeting of quantum surface group